-In addition to the appeal of the PTAB decision to the Federal Circuit, in parallel, either party can also pursue existing or new patent applications in the U.S. and elsewhere.
+In addition to the appeal of the PTAB decision to the Federal Circuit, in parallel, either party can pursue existing or new patent applications in the U.S. and elsewhere.
 Going forward, either party and other parties could seek a new interference related to the uses of the technology in eukaryotic cells or other aspects of the technology, and any existing or new patents could be the subject of other challenges to their validity of enforceability.
-If there is a second interference, either party could again appeal an adverse decision to the U.S. Court of Appeals for the Federal Circuit.
+If there is a second interference, either party could again appeal an adverse decision to the Federal Circuit.